 - Process until all the ingredients are incorporated and the garlic and onion are thoroughly broken down.

-- Transfer to a nonreactive bowl (a nonreactive bowl is one made of a material that does not react chemically with the citric acids in the lemon and lime) or a glass container.
+- Transfer to a nonreactive bowl (a nonreactive bowl is one made of a material that does not react chemically with the citric acids in the lemon and lime like stainless steel, glass, or ceramic).
 Cover and refrigerate until ready to use.

-- Caribbean Chicken Sauce Recipe: This spicy sauce has a hint of jerk flavorings that adds a powerful kick to grilled chicken.
+Spicy chicken sauce with a hint of jerk flavorings is another popular sauce that adds a powerful kick to grilled chicken, pork, and seafood.
 If serrano peppers are too spicy, a milder jalapeno can be used instead.
-It's delicious not only with chicken but also with pork and seafood.

-- Sofrito with Culantro Recipe: Sofrito is often referred to as a sauce but it more like a French mire poix and is the basis for many Latin Caribbean dishes, although it can be used as a condiment, qualifying it as a sauce of sorts.
+Sofrito with culantro is often referred to as a sauce but it is more like a French mirepoix and is the basis for many Latin Caribbean dishes, although it can be used as a condiment, qualifying it as a sauce of sorts.